masikh/reboot/README.md

-# Reboot what is it all about?
+# Reboot, what is it all about?

 This program was originaly made because an automated install refused to reboot upon completion.
 It will extremely fast reboot a Linux machine.
 The linux kernel will sync your disks and call reboot.
 No Ubuntu/RedHat/SuSe, etc... scripts running, just a flush to disk and reboot call.
 Because of the disk flush, it's relatively save.